sabilashang/stemlink_prompt/crud/GUIDE.md

-Build a full-stack web application boilerplate called "AppName" (placeholder for users to rename) that allows users to securely create, view, edit, and delete personal items.
-The app should be modular, secure, and easily extensible.
-Include placeholders so users can modify app title, features, or content.
+Build a full-stack web application called "{{AppName}}" where users can securely create, view, edit, and delete personal items.
+The app should be fully functional, modular, and ready to run locally.
+Include placeholders so users can easily customize app title, features, and item content.

 ---

-Backend:
+# Backend:

 - Use Supabase as the database and authentication provider.
 - Implement user authentication (signup, login, logout) using Supabase Auth.
-- Create a database table for the main content items (e.g., notes, tasks, posts), linked to each authenticated user.
+- Create a database table named `items` with columns:
-- Include columns:
   - id (primary key)
   - title (text)
-  - description/content (text)
+  - description (text)
   - user_id (foreign key to users)
   - created_at, updated_at (timestamps)
-- Secure database access so users can only read/write their own items.
+- Ensure users can only access their own data.
+- Include environment variable placeholders for Supabase keys.

-Frontend:
+# Frontend:

-- Include a modern, simple UI (React/Vue/Svelte) with routing:
+- Modern, responsive UI using React (or another modern framework).
+- Routing:
+  - `/login` → login page
-  - Login / Signup page
+  - `/signup` → signup page
-  - Dashboard showing user’s items
+  - `/dashboard` → user’s items
+- Components:
+  - Dashboard: lists user items
-  - Add new item form
+  - AddItemForm: form to add new item
-  - Edit existing item form
+  - EditItemForm: form to edit existing item
-  - Delete confirmation modal
-- Use a placeholder "AppTitle" at top so users can change the title easily.
+  - DeleteItemModal: confirm deletion
+  - Header/Footer with `{{AppTitle}}` placeholder
-- Include placeholders for "Feature 1", "Feature 2", … so users can add or rename features easily.
+- Include placeholders for "Feature 1", "Feature 2", "Feature 3" in the dashboard for users to customize.

+# CRUD Functionality:

+- List all user items on the dashboard.
+- Add a new item (title + description).
+- Edit an existing item.
+- Delete an item with confirmation.
-- Connect frontend securely to Supabase backend using environment variables.
+- Sync all CRUD operations securely with Supabase backend.

-Security:
+# Security:

-- Ensure users only see and modify their own content.
+- Users can only view and edit their own items.
-- Use environment variables for Supabase keys.
-- Include simple input validation on frontend and backend.
+- Validate input on frontend and backend.
+- Use environment variables for Supabase project URL and API key.

-Instructions / Tasks for Generated Code:
+# Instructions / Placeholders:

+- AppName → Change the app name easily
+- AppTitle → Change the main title visible on UI
+- Features → "Feature 1", "Feature 2", "Feature 3" placeholders for users to rename or add more
+- Example item → Add sample titles and descriptions

+# Tasks Lovable Should Handle:

-1. Generate the Supabase table schema for users and main content items.
+1. Generate Supabase schema for users and items.
 2. Set up Supabase Auth for signup/login/logout.
-3. Generate API routes (REST or Supabase client functions) for CRUD operations.
-4. Generate frontend pages/components for listing, adding, editing, and deleting items.
+3. Generate frontend components for listing, adding, editing, deleting items.
-5. Connect frontend to Supabase securely with environment variables.
+4. Connect frontend securely to Supabase backend.
-6. Include routing so login/signup redirects to dashboard.
+5. Include routing between login/signup and dashboard.
-7. Make UI simple, responsive, and visually appealing.
-8. Include placeholder content sections where users can modify:
-   - AppTitle
-   - Feature 1, Feature 2, Feature 3 …
-   - Example item titles and descriptions
+6. Add placeholders for AppTitle, Features, and sample item content.
-9. Provide a README.md with instructions:
+7. Provide README.md with instructions:
-   - How to set environment variables
+   - Set environment variables
-   - How to run the app locally
+   - Run the app locally
-   - How to connect to Supabase
+   - Connect to Supabase

----

-Output Requirements:
+# Output Requirements:

-- Full codebase ready to run locally.
+- Full working codebase ready to run locally.
-- Include environment variable placeholders.
-- Clean, modular code with separate files for components, services, and utilities.
+- Modular folder structure with separate frontend, backend, components, and utils.
-- Clear comments indicating where users can modify app name, features, or content.
+- Clear comments indicating where users can customize app name, features, or content.
-- Secure and functional, ready for immediate testing.
-- Provide all files structured in a `/crud` folder.
+- Secure, functional, visually simple but appealing UI.
+- Include instructions for running locally, setting up Supabase, and environment variables.

+# Optional Enhancements:

+- Add responsive design for mobile.
+- Include timestamps on dashboard items.
+- Add sorting/filtering options for user items.